giotto-ai/giotto-deep/paper.md

 scientific explorations of the behavior of deep learning models, hopefully shedding new lights on the generalisability and robustness of such complex and powerful models.
+In summary, `giotto-deep` is a powerful, easy-to-use tool that will help to incorporate topological data into machine learning models with little effort.

 ![Architecture UML diagram.\label{fig:arch}](gdeep_arch.png)